-Visit DRpower.com/motherearth for huge discounts, to read reviews, or watch videos.
+Visit DRpower.com/motherearth to claim huge discounts, to read reviews, or watch videos.

 In this episode, we are discussing what it’s like to be a woman farmer.
 There are more women farmers than ever, at the Kansas Rural Center Conference it is a 50/50 gender mix.
 The goal of this episode is to give insight into the minds of woman farmers and encourage those who are considering it.